ContinuousEngineeringProject/ContinuousEngineeringProject.github.io/community/repo_example/docs/CONTRIBUTING.md

 Check that [our issue database][RaiseIssue] doesn't already include that problem or suggestion before submitting an issue.
 If you find a match, you can use the "subscribe" button to get notified on updates.
 Do *not* leave random "+1" or "I have this too" comments, as they only clutter the discussion, and don't help in resolving it.
 However, if you have ways to reproduce the issue or have additional information that may help in resolving the issue, please leave a comment.

 ## Quick contribution tips and guidelines

-This section gives the experienced contributor some tips and guidelines.

 ### Pull requests are always welcome

 Not sure if that typo is worth a pull request?
 Found a bug and know how to fix it?
 Do it!
 We will appreciate it.
-Any significant improvement should be documented as [a GitHub issue][RaiseIssue] before anybody starts working on it.
+Any significant improvement should be documented as [an issue][RaiseIssue] before anybody starts working on it.

 We are always thrilled to receive pull requests.
 We do our best to process them quickly.
 If your pull request is not accepted on the first try, don't get discouraged!